 In the Maldives, the primary data source for stock assessment is fisheries-dependent data, which involves information gathered through activities directly related to fishing.
 Unfortunately, the country currently lacks institutionalized procedures for the regular evaluation of fish stocks.
-However, single-species fish stock assessments are undertaken, focusing on key species that collectively account for a substantial portion of the fishery, with a specific emphasis on Katsuwonus pelamis, Thunnus albacares, Plectropomus laevis, Plectropomus aerolatus, Plectropomus pessuliferus, Epinephelus fuscoguttatus, and Epinephelus polyphekadion.
-These assessments utilise the Hook and Line fishing gear and cover the entire country.
-The frequency of assessment varies, with details yet to be specified.
+However, single-species fish stock assessments are undertaken, focusing on key species that collectively account for a substantial portion of the fishery, with a specific emphasis on Katsuwonus pelamis, Thunnus albacares, P.lectropomus laevis, P.lectropomus aerolatus, P.lectropomus pessuliferus, Epinephelus fuscoguttatus, and E.pinephelus polyphekadion.
+These assessments utilize the catches from Hook and Line fishing gear and cover the entire country.

 Methodologies employed for the single-species stock assessment include the use of Other (Length Catch Curve) methods, which involve Length Frequency, Lm, and Length-weight relationship.
-The data is obtained through fishery-dependent length sampling conducted by the Maldives Marine Research Institute (MMRI), utilising the fishblicc platform.
+The data are obtained through fishery-dependent length sampling conducted by the Maldives Marine Research Institute (MMRI), utilising the fishblicc platform.
 These comprehensive assessments and methodologies aim to provide valuable insights into the status of these significant fish stocks, contributing to informed fisheries management decisions and sustainable practices in the Maldives.